โก ๐ Agora location [[readme]] โ

 git submodule add -f keybase://private/ankostis/GardenWall Walls

-is needed because .gitmodules
+The -f is needed because .gitmodules is in .gitignore,

 for it must not be pushed to GitHub repo.